Listed buildings in Selside and Fawcett Forest

-Selside and Fawcett Forest is a civil parish in the South Lakeland District of Cumbria, England.
+Selside and Fawcett Forest is a civil parish in the Westmorland and Furness district of Cumbria, England.
 It contains 22 listed buildings that are recorded in the National Heritage List for England.
 Of these, one is listed at Grade II*, the middle of the three grades, and the others are at Grade II, the lowest grade.
 The parish contains the village of Selside and smaller settlements, and is otherwise rural.
 The listed buildings consist of houses, farmhouses and farm buildings, bridges, mileposts, and a church.